preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/preview-a-process/index.rst

 .. image:: pm-preview-menu.png

-You can go on editing the process from here by clicking "Design".

 When in Preview mode you can test how the process will look on different devices:

 .. image:: pm-preview-devices.png